hzeller/bant/README.md

 list of targets; finding which headers belong to them, DWYU ...
 Outputs are for easy scripting with `grep`, `awk`, `buildozer` etc.

-Probably not useful for anyone else.
+Probably not too useful for anyone else.

  * Goal: Reading bazel-like BUILD files and doing useful things with content.
  * Non-Goal: parse full starlark (e.g. *.bzl files with `def`-initions)